If electric scooters were Game of Thrones characters… then the Inokim OXO is all three of Khaleesi’s dragons.

 With 110 kilometers of range, it is one of the longest-range electric scooters today.
 That alone makes it worth every penny.

 Some range tests have been done by various owners.
-While riding at speeds closer to maximum, you can expect a range of at least 40 kilometers in the real world.
-When riding in the power-saving mode, users have obtained ranges closer to the advertized one, around 100 kilometers.
+While riding at speeds closer to maximum, you can expect a range of at least 25 mi / 40 km in the real world.
+When riding in the power-saving mode, users have obtained ranges closer to the advertised one, around 100 kilometers.

 The lithium battery of this scooter is pretty powerful, with 1536 Wh of capacity, operating at 25.8 Ah and 60 V. The scooter takes 13.5 hours to fully charge.

 You should charge the battery at least once a month, and discharge it with riding every now and then.

 Design, looks, and details

 This is one of my personal favorite things about the Inokim OXO.